luuisAfonso/shortener-webapp/README.md

 # shortener-webapp
-This is a quick project using Angular with [nebular UI Library](https://github.com/akveo/nebular) and spring-boot
+This is a quick project using Angular with [nebular UI Library](https://github.com/akveo/nebular) and spring-boot e POSTGRESQL

 ## Running the project in a development server
 In order to run the project you have to follow these simple steps.